Thank you for supporting the Duke Lemur Center!

 The Lemur Center’s veterinary team is unmatched in its knowledge of lemur medicine.
 The best veterinary care team for lemurs also need state-of-the-art facilities.
 Modern diagnostic equipment, surgery and treatment facilities, and non-invasive veterinary research space will ensure that the lemurs live long and with an exceptional quality of life.

-Lemur Enrichment Wish List
+Lemur Enrichment Drive

 Lemurs need to stay happy, healthy and busy just like you!
 In addition to our daily caretaking tasks, enrichment provides well need mental stimulation and physical activity for the lemurs!